berlinhemi/tftp_agent/README.md

 ~ refactor according GStyle and CppGuide
 + bind() is not called: fix bug
 + char* to std::string(?)
 - add const to some methods
+- move console output (?)

 -  **...**: ...
 -  **...**: ...